-A section of each guide is dedicated to the production and surface finishing technologies available to obtain the desired effect.
+A section of each guide is dedicated to the production and surface finishing technologies that are available to obtain a desired effect.

 Luxury Materials and Technology

-As part of the new positioning of the Eikon system, the CMF Lab identified the aesthetic and stylistic trend scenarios that appeal to the target customer base.
-The luxury lifestyle trends identified led to the materials and finishings selection and development project carried out in conjunction with Vimar’s Technical Design and Industrialization Office.
-The main CMF design characteristics were authentic materials, refined machining, and extreme attention to detail.
+As part of the new positioning of the Eikon system, the CMF Lab identified the aesthetic and stylistic trend scenarios that appeal to the brand’s target customer base.
+The luxury lifestyle trends identified led to the selection of the materials and finishings and the development project carried out in conjunction with Vimar’s Technical Design and Industrialization Office.
+The main CMF design characteristics included authentic materials, refined machining and extreme attention to detail.

 Eikon Evo Collection

-The System pro E comfort MISTRAL series of control units completes the wide range of ABB products for the residential, service, and industrial sectors.
-The styling project commissioned to Design Group Italia entrusted the CMF Lab with color research.
+The System pro E comfort MISTRAL series of control units completes the wide range of ABB products for the residential, service and industrial sectors.
+The styling project commissioned to DGI entrusted the CMF Lab with colour research.

-The petrol blue color of the transparent door is the distinctive characteristic of the product’s identity and what it communicates.
-The challenge was to find a balance between an innovative, fashionable color that would differentiate the product from the competition and a sober color capable of fitting into many diverse interiors.
+The petrol blue colour of the transparent door is the distinctive characteristic of the product’s identity and what it communicates.
+The challenge was to find a balance between an innovative, fashionable colour that would differentiate the product from the competition, and a sober colour that would be capable of fitting into many diverse interiors.

-The CMF Lab has been providing Chicco – Artsana with consulting support for over 10 years on a wide range of products, mostly designed by Design Group Italia designers.
-Our research into color trends, the world of early childhood and Chicco’s target customers helped build a broad cross-segment vision of the projects.
-Likewise, our consultancy on the individual projects formed part of a wider integrated strategy to provide consumers with a unified decorative and color panorama.
+The CMF Lab has been providing Chicco (Artsana Group) with consulting support for over 10 years on a wide range of products, mostly designed by DGI designers.
+Our research into colour trends, the world of early childhood and Chicco’s target customers, has helped build a broad cross-segment vision of the projects.
+Likewise, our consultancy on the individual projects formed part of a wider integrated strategy to provide consumers with a unified decorative and colour panorama.

 Physio Ring Pacifiers

-CMF Lab contributed to the project for refreshing the Physio Line of pacifiers, already on the market, by coordinating the color and decoration project.
-Contributing to the materials and graphics choices, DGI were able to match the expressive language perfectly to the identity of the line.
-A series of bottles and clips that are color-coordinated with the pacifiers enrich and complete the offering.
+CMF Lab contributed to the project for refreshing the Physio Line of pacifiers, already on the market, by coordinating the colour and decoration project.
+Contributing to the materials and graphics choices, DGI was able to match the expressive language perfectly to the identity of the line.
+A series of bottles and clips that are colour-coordinated with the pacifiers enrich and complete the offering.

 Physio AIR Pacifiers

-The CMF project for a new design by Design Group Italia.
-The materials, colors and decorations for this new design needed to convey the concept of a light pacifier that allows the baby’s skin to breath thanks to an innovative ergonomic solution.
-The CMF aspect offers bright colors and transparent materials coordinated with light and playful graphics.
+The CMF project for a new design by DGI.
+The materials, colours and decorations for this new design needed to convey the concept of a light pacifier that allows the baby’s skin to breathe thanks to an innovative ergonomic solution.
+The CMF aspect offers bright colours and transparent materials coordinated with light and playful graphics.

 Physio Comfort Pacifiers

-Comfort, the latest addition to the Physio collection, benefited from full recourse to CMF Lab expertise and the creativity of Design Group Italia.
-The colors, materials and decorations were designed to evoke feelings of refinement, emphasizing the soft shape of the pacifiers – conceived to reduce contact areas, irritation, and rashes to a minimum.
+Comfort, the latest addition to the Physio collection, benefited from full recourse to CMF Lab expertise and the creativity of DGI.
+The colours, materials and decorations were designed to evoke feelings of refinement and to emphasize the soft shape of the pacifiers – conceived to reduce irritation and keep rashes to a minimum.

-The brief was to improve the communication of the different daily, weekly, and other diary lines and to emphasize the new shape of the packaging band.
-This was achieved by introducing unusual new colors for the spine and using the same color as the cover of the diary for the front of the packaging band: black on black, red on and red, and so on.
+The brief was to improve the communication of the daily, weekly and various other diary lines, and to emphasize the new shape of the packaging band.
+This was achieved by introducing unusual new colours for the spine and using the same colour as the cover of the diary for the front of the packaging band: black on black, red on red, and so on.

-DGI annually create a publication on the occasion of Design Week in which we report on current trends and future developments from our own point of view.
-Observing the trends that make Milan the center of world design for a week, we review and interpret the scenarios presented both by the companies and public in attendance.
-Scenarios that in our opinion contribute to the development of aesthetic languages and lifestyles.
-The subject that dominated our thoughts on Design Week this year was the trend for balance and harmony in seemingly opposing elements – historic buildings that house extremely innovative design, the duality of technology and nature, the density of marble and lightness of form, and polychromatic harmonies that give rise to richly monochromatic atmospheres and vibrations.
+Every year after Milan Design Week, the most important design event in the world, we gather the current trends and future developments into a trend report.
+Observing the trends that make Milan the center of world design for a week, we review and interpret the scenarios presented both by the companies and the visitors – the scenarios that, in our opinion, contribute to the development of aesthetic languages and lifestyles.
+This year, we noticed the quest for balance and harmony in seemingly opposing elements – historic buildings that house extremely innovative design, the duality of technology and nature, the density of marble and lightness of form, as well as polychromatic harmonies that give rise to richly monochromatic atmospheres and vibrations.

 Huld Reykjavik is a small fashion company that makes and markets handbags and other fashion accessories.
-The Identity Colors Program researched color harmonies with strong connections to the moods of Iceland’s nature and local traditions, while simultaneously reinterpreting the folk style of handcrafted local products with an eye on current design trends and a desire for high production quality.
+The Identity Colours Program researched colour harmonies with strong connections to the moods of Iceland’s nature and local traditions, while simultaneously reinterpreting the folk style of handcrafted local products with an eye on current design trends and a desire for high production quality.

-This is the color area on which the overall brand image has been based to create a solid foundation that allows the easy harmonization of future color projects with a limited life, such as seasonal collections.
+This is the colour area on which the overall brand image has been based to create a solid foundation that allows for the easy harmonization of future colour projects with a limited life, such as seasonal collections.